chromium/chromium/docs/security/vrp-faq.md

 #### Can you keep my report under Security Embargo?

-* Security Embargo prevents isseus from being disclosed beyond the security team and engineers working to resolve the bug.
+* Security Embargo prevents issues from being disclosed beyond the security team and engineers working to resolve the bug.
 Once the issue is fixed, the (Security Notify) community of embedders and developers of other Chromium-based products are reliant on the access to bug reports.
 Because